Protect Your State

 Protect Connecticut’s creative economy.

-HB 6800 and HB 6829 are bills that aim to devalue literary works and undercut the royalties available to authors – directly harming their ability to earn a living from their craft.
+These are bills that aim to devalue literary works and undercut the royalties available to authors – directly harming their ability to earn a living from their craft.

-Anti-copyright forces are working in state legislatures across the country, and especially Connecticut, to jeopardize intellectual property through dangerous attacks that are unconstitutional.
+Anti-copyright forces are working in state legislatures across the country, and especially Connecticut, to jeopardize intellectual property through dangerous attacks that

 Without these copyright protections, the enormous contributions that American authors and creators make to global culture, education, innovation, and a free and open democracy, would be threatened.